nelsondcosta23/sonic-countdown/README.md

 - Advanced CSS3: Backdrop filters, radial gradients, and complex animations.
 - Dynamic SVG: Progress ring with real-time circumference calculations.
 - Hammer.js: Robust support for gestures and touch interactions.

----
-Created with heart (and much fear of water) by Antigravity and Nelson.